mvolkmann/blog/src/zig.md

     try expectEqual(v1[1], 2.3);
     try expectEqual(v1[2], 3.4);

-    // Can create a vector from an array. const arr1 = [_]f32{ 1.2, 2.3, 3.4 };
+    // Can create a vector from an array or slice with assignment. const arr1 = [_]f32{ 1.2, 2.3, 3.4 };
     const vFromArr: @Vector(3, f32) = arr1;

-    // Can create array from vector.
-    const arr2: [3]f32 = vFromArr;
+    // Can create an array from a vector with assignment. const arr2: [3]f32 = vFromArr;
     try expectEqual(arr1, arr2);